 What to expect during in-person worship:

-Even once we begin to gather in-person, we will continue to pre-record a worship service in the nave to be posted on Facebook, YouTube, and our website at 9 am on Sundays.
+We will continue to pre-record a worship service in the nave to be posted on YouTube, and our website at 5:30 pm on Saturdays and then on Facebook at 9 am on Sundays.
+For those of you who are used to attending worship on Saturdays the 5:30 pm posting is for you.
+For those who are used to attending on Sundays and enjoy the watch party feel of Facebook Premier the Sunday morning posting is for you.
 CDs of this worship service will continue to be mailed to those requesting them.

 Welcome to Saint John’s Evangelical Lutheran Church, located in historic Nazareth, PA.
 We are pleased that you have found our website and would like to take this opportunity to invite you to visit with us soon.
 While you are here, please visit our web pages to learn about us and the things God is doing at Saint John’s.